Yaroslavl Uprising: Defeat of the uprising

 On July 11, 1918, the provincial military revolutionary committee was formed, headed by Kirill Babich.
 Yuri Guzarsky was appointed commander of the forces on the southern bank of Kotorosl, and Anatoly Gekker, who arrived from Vologda on July 14, was appointed commander of the troops on both banks of the Volga near Yaroslavl.

 The ring of red troops, at first very weak, began to shrink more and more.
 It became obvious that the rebels could not hold the city for long.
 The uprisings in Rybinsk (July 8) and Murom (July 9) were suppressed.
 Detachments of the Red Guard and part of the "internationalists" (in particular, the Chinese, German and Austro–Hungarian prisoners of war) launched an offensive against Yaroslavl.

-The newspaper "Kommersant" details the ethnic composition of the "red units" who arrived in Yaroslavl to suppress the anti–Bolshevik uprising: "Two hundred Latvian riflemen and a group of artillerymen arrived from Rybinsk.
+The newspaper "Kommersant" details the ethnic composition of the "red units" who arrived in Yaroslavl to suppress the anti–Bolshevik uprising: "Two hundred Latvian Riflemen and a group of artillerymen arrived from Rybinsk.
 On July 8, the Warsaw Soviet Revolutionary Regiment, which was based on the Poles and the Sino–Korean company, moved up".

 From behind Kotorosl and from the side of the Vspolye station (now Yaroslavl–Glavny), the city was continuously fired upon by artillery and armored trains.
 Red detachments bombed the city and the suburbs from airplanes.
 Yaroslavl was the first city in Russian history to be bombed almost entirely by aircraft.
 As a result of the air strikes, the magnificent Demidov Lyceum was destroyed.

 According to the headquarters for the elimination of the mutiny: "in two flights, more than 12 poods of dynamite bombs were dropped, most of which, according to the information received, fell into the area of the enemy headquarters near the former governor's house...
 The pilots noticed severe damage to buildings and the resulting fires...
 The enemy did not open artillery fire, limiting himself to one or two shots from small–caliber guns, apparently from armored cars.
 At present, in view of the stubbornness of the enemy, it has been decided to intensify the bombardment, using for this purpose the most destructive force of the bomb".

 However, the city's defenders stood firm, repelling enemy attacks.
 Desperate to break the resistance of the Yaroslavl people, Yuri Guzarsky on July 16, 1918, telegraphed the command:

-Russian State Military Archive.
-Fund 1.
-Inventory 3.
-Case 83.
-Sheet 353.